carlosabrahams/AcousticBBS/Acoustic_BBS_Guidelines.md

 **Supporting evidence**

-@Perez-Granados2019 simulated the requirements for recorder layout on Dupont's Lark, and found that within a 100ha (= 1km2) survey area and at a density of 1 male/10 ha, four ARUs (= 500m spacing) were sufficient to detect species presence with 90% of confidence (Figure 3).
+Pérez-Granados et al ([2019](10.1016/j.ecolind.2019.105608)) simulated the requirements for recorder layout on Dupont's Lark, and found that within a 100ha (= 1km2) survey area and at a density of 1 male/10 ha, four ARUs (= 500m spacing) were sufficient to detect species presence with 90% of confidence (Figure 3).

-@Symes2022 performed a simulation to test trade-offs between recording at more sites, or for longer durations, when total sampling time was the same.
+Symes et al ([2022](https://doi.org/10.1002/ece3.8797)) performed a simulation to test trade-offs between recording at more sites, or for longer durations, when total sampling time was the same.
 Adding locations resulted in more species per unit of analysis effort than adding more days, e.g. species detection saturated at 30 species when sampling in one location and at 41 species when the same sampling duration was spread was across ten sites.

 ### 3. Recording equipment